nks1216/ml-midterm/README.md

 3. **Gender (SEX) consistently appears in the top 5** — reflecting the persistent wage gap in the U.S. labor market.

-### Why Tree Models Outperform Linear Models

 Linear Regression and Elastic Net explain approximately 28–29% of income variation (R² ≈ 0.28–0.29), while Random Forest and Gradient Boosting explain 33–37%.
-This gap exists because income is not a linear relationship — the return to education, for example, varies dramatically by occupation and age.
+This gap exists because income is not a linear relationship — the return to education varies dramatically by occupation and age.
 Tree-based models capture these complex interactions naturally, while linear models cannot.

-### What ElasticNet Adds

-Although ElasticNet does not outperform tree models on predictive accuracy, it provides something tree models cannot: **a direct, interpretable measure of how each factor affects income**.
-The positive coefficient on EDUC tells us education increases income; the negative coefficient on SEX tells us being female is associated with lower predicted income, holding all else equal.
-This interpretability has direct policy value.
+Although ElasticNet does not outperform tree models on predictive accuracy, it provides something tree models cannot: **a direct, interpretable measure of how each factor affects income**, making it valuable for policy design.

-### Recommendations

 Our recommendation depends on the use case.
 For a bank predicting loan default risk, Gradient Boosting is best.
 For a policymaker designing income support programs, ElasticNet is more valuable because it quantifies exactly how each factor affects income.

 - **For prediction**: Use Gradient Boosting.
-It achieves the lowest error (MAE = $29,747) and highest R² (0.365) and is robust to nonlinear income patterns.
+It achieves the lowest error (MAE = $29,747) and highest R² (0.365).
 - **For interpretation**: Use Elastic Net or Linear Regression.
-Their coefficients directly quantify the income effect of each socioeconomic factor, making them valuable for policy design.
+Their coefficients directly quantify the income effect of each socioeconomic factor.
-- **For future work**: Hyperparameter tuning of ElasticNet (as explored in our sensitivity analysis) could improve feature selection and potentially close the performance gap with tree models.
-Adding interaction terms or log-transforming the target variable may also improve linear model performance.
+- **For future work**: Hyperparameter tuning of ElasticNet, adding interaction terms, or log-transforming the target variable may improve model performance.

 ---